entando/entando-docs/vuepress/docs/next/docs/compose/app-builder.md

 # Entando App Builder

-The Entando App Builder plays a key role in the composition of Entando Applications.
-It is a feature-rich, low-code user interface to customize and manage components.
-It also offers a Dashboard and a modular CMS to streamline the design and build process.
+On the Entando Platform, the App Builder is the user interface where you compose applications.
+It is a feature-rich, low-code UI to customize and manage applications using modular components and packaged business capabilities (PBCs).
+It offers a Dashboard and CMS to streamline the design and build process.

 ![app-builder](./img/app-builder.png)

 The App Builder allows you to create pages and content, configure widgets and plugins, and interact with the [Local Hub](local-hub-overview.md).
-It also interfaces with the [Entando Cloud Hub](https://hub.entando.com), where you can share components and collaborate.
+It also integrates the [Entando Cloud Hub](https://hub.entando.com), where you can share components and collaborate.

 Pages are designed and embedded with functionality via drag-and-drop:

 ![page-design](./img/page-design.png)

-In the default deployment, the App Builder is a React JS application served by Node.
+The App Builder is a React JS application served by Node.
 In a quickstart environment, the App Builder is deployed as a container.
-It is the frontend of the core application and uses REST APIs to communicate with the core instance and [Entando Component Manager (ECM)](ecm-overview.md).
-The App Builder can query the ECM to fetch information on Entando Bundles available to the ECR.
+It is the frontend of the core application and uses REST APIs to communicate with the core instance and the [Entando Component Manager (ECM)](ecm-overview.md).
+The App Builder can query the ECM to fetch information about Entando Bundles available to the Local Hub.

 ### Key Features:

-* Install component bundles from the Local Hub
+* Deploy, install, and update bundles and PBCs to your application from the Local Hub and the Entando Cloud Hub

-* Deploy standalone packaged business capabilities

 * Preview page design and functionality